tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

 Mapping of PIDINST metadata onto DataCite
 -----------------------------------------

-In the following, we will discuss based on the mapping provided by PIDINST WG how the metadata describing the instrument can be best represented in the DataCite Schema:
+Based on the mapping provided by PIDINST WG, in the following we will discuss how the metadata describing the instrument can be best represented in the DataCite Schema:

 `Identifier`